-Centers for Medicare & Medicaid Services information and guidance for clinicians and health care organizations related to COVID-19, including telehealth, reimbursement, and reopening facilities.
-Last updated 10/5/20.
+Updated 3/10/21.
+Centers for Medicare & Medicaid Services information and guidance for clinicians and health care organizations related to COVID-19, including telehealth, reimbursement, and facility safety procedures.

+Updated 2/11/21.
 Information from the CDC about testing, clinical care, infection control, PPE, and potential exposure at work.
 Includes tools for assessing surges in hospital utilization as well.
 New and updated guidance regularly added.
-Last update 8/25/20.

 Free evidence-based resources for health professionals and health organisations from the Joanna Briggs Institute.
 Core focus of collection: infection prevention and control.
 Updated regularly, aligns with WHO guidance.
 Can be used in conjunction with local policy requirements as set out by government agencies.